peeranha/peeranha-web/app/faq/en.md

 1. Provide as much detail as possible
 1. Provide code examples, if applicable

+### What are the differences between General and Expert Question?

+#### Criteria:

+General question:
+A question not requiring expertise or experience to answer that can be one of the following:
+- Subjective opinion exchange;
+- Brainstorming;
+- Feedback or review request;
+- Answer is widely known.

+Expert question:
+A question that asks one of the following:
+- A solution to a problem that requires expert knowledge or experience;
+- Source of information or resources on a specific subject that is not easily found;
+- Ask for instruction or recipe;
+- Explanation or clarification of the information that is complicated to comprehend.

+#### Rewards:

+General question:
+Rewards for Question and Answer Upvote is 1 point

+Users can not mark an answer as "The best".

+Expert question:
+Reward for Question Upvote is 5 points, Answer - 10 points.

+Users can mark answer as the best to gain 2 extra points and reward an answerer with 15 points.

+#### Moderation:
+If moderators decide that a wrong question type was chosen, they can change its type and the rewards will change according to the question type.

 ### How should I format questions and answers?